purduesigbots/pros-docs/v5/okapi/api/control/async/async-vel-integrated-controller.rst

 okapi::AsyncVelIntegratedController
 ===================================

 An `AsyncVelocityController <abstract-async-velocity-controller.html>`_ that uses the V5 motor's onboard control.
+If you are trying to create an instance of this class, you should most likely be using the `AsyncControllerFactory <async-controller-factory.html>`_ instead of a constructor from this class.

 Constructor(s)
 --------------